Who says every Marvel hero lives and works in New York?

 Captain Britain has worn a few different costumes over the years.
 The first is particularly goofy these days, so it's good that ToyBiz went with his second.
 Through some unknown means, the amulet that gave Brian his powers was transformed into a costume that resembled a Union Jack.
 The paint is done really well - even the blue wash that ToyBiz loves to use on its white figures is subtler than usual.
 The costume features a big red X on the chest, with a thin white border between it and the rich blue of his armpits and neck.
 The pattern continues down his arms, before giving way to white gloves and pants.
 Everything is quite nice.

 Soon after the formation of Excalibur, Brian got a new costume from Captain Marshall, one of his cross-time counterparts.
-The costume had the same cut and color scheme, but the Union Jack was replaced with stripes and blocks of color.
+The costume had the same cut and colorscheme, but the Union Jack was replaced with stripes and blocks of color.
 He spent more time in that suit, and was still wearing it up until a few months ago.
 It would have made for a simple variant, so it's sort of a shame that we didn't get one - it's not like the edges are sculpted in or anything.
 That's even the version shown in the press photos and on the back of the card.
+And the one that leaked out early!
 Oh well - custom!

 Captain Britain comes with Giant-Man's right leg, which is the Tomax to the left leg's Xamot.
 These things look normal enough from the front, but view the leg in profile, and you'll see a real problem: namely, if your kneecap sticks that far out from the rest of your leg, you need to see a doctor.
 In real life, a human couldn't grow more than, say, 15 feet before their bones broke with every step - that's because tensile strength increases as a square of the original, while mass increases as a cube.
 It's linear growth versus exponential growth, and one overtakes the other pretty quickly.
 Who says you never use anything you learn in math class after you graduate?
 Anyway, maybe that's what popped Giant Man's patella out of place.
 Ewww!